1948 United States Senate election in Texas: Campaign

 Those who knew Johnson well at the time described him on the campaign trail as being on a sort of "high" as he displayed manic energy and restlessness.
 At the same time, Johnson's temper, always explosive at the best of times, was unusually fiery as one of his aides, Horace Busby recalled: "I'm talking about explosions, tirades.
 Especially explosions against the women who worked for him: 'Everyone in this outfit is against me!'
 That kind of thing".
-Johnson alternatively charmed or bullied the reporters covering his campaign, at one point exploding in rage at an overweight reporter, who having trouble keeping up with him, leading Johnson to mock him for his obesity.
+Johnson alternatively charmed or bullied the reporters covering his campaign, at one point exploding in rage at an overweight reporter, who had trouble keeping up with him, leading Johnson to mock him for his obesity.
 As Johnson's self-confidence grew, he become notably angry at audiences who did not cheer him as much as he wanted, alienating voters.
 By contrast, Stevenson's dignified behavior at the Texas Cowboy Reunion in early July, during which he led the participants' parade down the streets of Stamford on horseback, won him many cheers.

 The primary election was held on Saturday, July 24, 1948.
 Stevenson came in first with 39.7% of the vote to Johnson's 33.7% and conservative candidate George Peddy's 19.7%.